datanav/docs/technical/shopify-membercare.rst

 Shopify to MemberCare Dataflow
 ==============================

-Generated: 2024-09-11 07:48:17
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from Shopify to MemberCare.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Shopify Customer to Membercare Persons
+Shopify Customer to MemberCare Persons
 --------------------------------------
-Every Shopify Customer will be synchronized with a Membercare Persons.
+Every Shopify Customer will be synchronized with a MemberCare Persons.

-Once a link between a Shopify Customer and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Customer and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Customer and a Membercare Persons:
+The following properties are synchronized between a Shopify Customer and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Shopify Customer Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - first_name
      - firstname
      - "string"